How to run a school chapter election

 - Chapter Leader certificate for posting the election.

-You will need the telephone number of your UFT borough office so that you can call the borough representative if you have any questions about the procedures outlined in this manual.
-Any questions arising during the election process should be reported to your district representative at the borough office.
+Contact your borough representative if you have any questions about the procedures outlined in this manual.
+Any questions arising during the election process should be reported to your district representative.

 In the following sections you’ll find detailed information on your seven responsibilities as a member of the Election Committee.
 Please follow them carefully.